iboico/Software-Testing-Project-www.moldcell.md/README.md

 3. Microsoft Excel - Test Case Management, Test Data
 4. Microsoft Word - Test Report
 5. Lightshot Screenshot - Screenshots Capture

+# Conclusions

+Smoke Test Cases (happy flows), for the main functionalities in a percent of 100% were executed, 78% passed and 22% failed.
+The failed test cases are related to the Cart content, Wishlist and Search functionality.

+A total number of 21 new bugs were identified, most of them were identified as normal severity (11 bugs), 4 of them as blocker severity and the rest of 6 bugs were major severity.
+No bugs were validated.

+In addition to Smoke and Positive testing, testing types such as: Functional Testing, Exploratory, Compatibility, Negative, UI, Usability, were covered.

+Exploratory testing was performed for important functionalities.
+A large number of bugs were identified during exploratory testing, 7 of them are normal, 6 of them are major and 2 of them are blocker.
+Most of them are related to the Registration, Account settings, but also for other functionalities.

+Most of the bugs were identified by Negative Testing.

+Compatibility testing was also performed, for different browsers.
+The bugs reproduce on all browsers.
+The main functionalities are working the same with other environment.